Higher Apprenticeship - HNC Construction management (Construction Design and Build Technician)

 Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would amount to £9,000.
+A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would be £9,000.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.